lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 When these values are required to be carried in an ASN.1 structure, they are wrapped as described in {{sec-composite-key-structs}} and {{sec-composite-sigs-structs}}.

 While ML-DSA has a single fixed-size representation for each of public key, private key, and signature, the traditional component might allow multiple valid encodings; for example an elliptic curve public key might be validly encoded as either compressed or uncompressed.
 Since a design goal of this specification is to treat the traditional component as a pre-existing black box, no requirements are imposed on a composite implementation as to what encodings should be accepted for the traditional component.
 For this reason, the size of the traditional component is left unspecified and all serialization and deserialization routines are specified in terms of the fixed size of the ML-DSA component and assumes that "the rest" is the traditional component.
+See {{sec-cons-multiple-encodings}} for discussion of security implications.

 ### SerializePublicKey and DeserializePublicKey